How does Linked Benefit Long-Term Care Insurance work?

 You can pay for a Linked Benefit policy:

-• A cash value trade or exchange from an existing cash value policy.
+• From a cash value trade or exchange from an existing permanent life insurance policy via a 1035 exchange.

-• A combination of different payment methods.
+• By a combination of different payment methods.

 Benefits